writeblankspace/theblankspace/content/about.md

 +++
 title = 'About'
 date = 2024-07-30T15:31:15+03:00
-tags = ['meta', 'dev']
+layout = 'simple'
 draft = false
 +++

 I dunno who'd be interested enough to view this page — or heck, even this website — but whatever.
 You're here.

-If you'd like to learn more about me, see my [home page](/) or visit some of my links there.
+If you'd like to learn more about *me*, see my [home page](/) or visit some of my links there.
 If you want to learn more about this website itself, read on.

 {{< toc >}}